apostrophecms/apostrophe/README.md

 Once you've decided whether `req.user` should be allowed to carry out `action`, invoke `callback` with `null` to let the user complete the action, or with an error to forbid the action.

-Currently the possible actions are `edit-area` and `edit-media`. `edit-area` calls will include the slug of the area as the third parameter. `edit-media` calls for existing files may include a `file` object retrieved from Apostrophe's database, with an "owner" property set to the _id, id or username property of `req.user` at the time the file was last edited. `edit-media` calls with no existing file parameter also occur, for new file uploads.
+Currently the possible actions are `edit-area`, `edit-media`, `edit-page` and `view-page` (the latter two are added by the `apostrophe-pages` module). `edit-area` calls will include the slug of the area as the third parameter. `edit-media` calls for existing files may include a `file` object retrieved from Apostrophe's database, with an "owner" property set to the _id, id or username property of `req.user` at the time the file was last edited. `edit-media` calls with no existing file parameter also occur, for new file uploads.

-A common case is to restrict editing to a single user:
+A common case is to restrict editing to a single user but let view actions sail through:

     function permissions(req, action, fileOrSlug, callback) {
-      if (req.user && (req.user.username === 'admin')) {
+      if (req.user && (!action.match(/^view-/)) && (req.user.username === 'admin')) {
         // OK
         return callback(null);
       } else {